EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 ### Consumer
 With the introduction of `Java 8`, the creators of the language added a number of new built-in interfaces that are meant to be used by such higher order functions, representing certain patterns that occur frequently in Java programs.
 One such interface is the `Consumer<T>` interface, which represents a function that does something with an argument of type `T`, but returns nothing.
 The single unimplemented method of this interface is defined as follows: `public void accept(T t);`.

-Arguably the most commonly used method in Java that accepts a single argument and returns nothing is the `System.out.println` method.
+Arguably, the most commonly used method in Java that accepts a single argument and returns nothing is the `System.out.println` method.
 We will now rewrite a traditional method that prints the names of all courses to use this interface.

 ```java
 public static void printCourseNames(List<Course> courses) {